superdweebie/dojoModule/README.md

 Open your application.config.php and add `DojoModule`.

+Finally, copy `module.dojo.global.php.dist` to your `config/autoload` directory and rename.

 ##Installing built Dojo

 DojoModule will help build dojo for you.
 This is the quickest and simplest way to get started, however,